 When people plan their monthly or even daily budgets, a cup of coffee never seems to make the list of their top spends.
+But you’re probably wondering what it has to do with customer lifetime value.

-But an average American spends $32,000, over their lifetime, on their daily cup of brew from Starbucks.
+Well, an average American spends $32,000, over their lifetime, on their daily cup of brew from Starbucks.

 To put things into perspective, the daily purchase in the range of $2-$4 over time becomes equivalent to the cost of: